microlinkhq/www/src/pages/docs/api/parameters/staleTtl.md

 The value provided can't be higher than [ttl](/docs/api/parameters/ttl).

-A good pattern there is to sets `staleTtl=0` to always revalidate in the background, maximizing the cache usage serving the last cache copy generated while the revalidation will refresh it.
+A good pattern there is to sets `staleTtl=0` to always revalidate in the background under expiration, maximizing the cache usage serving the last cache copy generated while the revalidation will refresh it.